liveswagat/git-basics/README.md

 # git-basics
-Here is the beginner phase of git repository.
+Here is my first git repository for testing Purpose.